iWinston/typeorm-plus/docs/transactions.md

 });
 ```

-Everything you want to run in a transaction must be executed in a callback provided to a transaction:
+Everything you want to run in a transaction must be executed in a callback:

 ```typescript
 import {getManager} from "typeorm";